Estimation of the Shapley value by ergodic sampling: Results

-Algorithm OptK2Shaply practically consists of two main steps: first, it uses some of the available computational power to find an optimal permutation that can be used to generate two correlated samples.
-After that, it uses the remaining computational power to actually generate these samples and provide an empirical Shapley value.
+\begin{sloppypar} Algorithm OptK2Shapley practically consists of two main steps: first, it uses some of the available computational power to find an optimal permutation that can be used to generate two correlated samples (Algorithm GreedyK2).
+After that, it uses the remaining computational power to actually generate these correlated samples and provides an empirical Shapley value as an estimate.
 The sample size of the first step is $m_1$ and the total sample size that the second step generates is $2m_2$.
-We set these parameters such that the total complexity of the algorithm is approximately the same as the generation of $m=2m_2+\frac{n^2}{6}m_1$ independent samples (as in \cite{CASTRO2009}).
+We set these parameters such that the total complexity of the algorithm is the same as the generation of $m=2m_2+\frac{n^2}{6}m_1$ independent samples.

-We can see in Table \ref{tabRes} that in certain settings the algorithm performs much better than simple random sampling, however, in some cases it performs poorly.
-There are cases when increasing $m$ or $m_1$ reduces the standard deviation $\sigma_E$, and there are cases when it increases it.
-To understand the effects of parameters $m$, $m_1$ and $m_2$ to the performance of the algorithm (which is measured by $\sigma_E/\sigma_S$.), first we analyze the estimation error of the proposed algorithm OptK2Shapley (Algorithm \ref{alg:optShapley}), after that we investigate the correlation minimized by algorithm GreedyK2 (Algorithm \ref{alg:greedy})